HazemMedhat/Super-Store-Analysis-/README.markdown

 ## Files Included
 - `Sample - standard data.xls`: Raw dataset.
-- `SuperStore_Analysis.xlsx`: Excel file with data model, transformations, DAX measures, and interactive dashboard.
+- `Project.xlsx`: Excel file with data model, transformations, DAX measures, and interactive dashboard.
 (Assuming this is the output file; rename as needed.)

-## Usage
-1. Open `SuperStore_Analysis.xlsx` in Excel (with Power Pivot enabled).
-2. Explore the data model in Power Pivot.
-3. Interact with the dashboard using slicers to filter and visualize data across reports.
-4. Refresh data if updating the source.

-## Contributors
-- [Your Name/Username]

-## License
-MIT License (or specify as needed).

-## Acknowledgments
-- Dataset based on standard SuperStore sample data.
-- Thanks to xAI's Grok for assistance in project structuring.